jefedcreator/commute/README.md

 ## Introduction

 As a student in a university, mobility is a necessity.
 From my experience, however, students have to queue under really long lines at certain stops, under the blistering sun of the day.
 This is the major inspiration for Commute, a Node.js Express server built with TypeScript and Joi for validations.
 This application caters to three categories of users: admin, users, and riders.
 Riders and users can sign up and sign in on the app.
-Users can create a ride for a fee if riders approve.
+Users can create a ride for a fee of ₦50 per minute of ride duration, charged through if riders approve.
 Riders can approve, complete, and cancel a ride.

 ## Local development